hypo69/hypo/docs/gemini/ru/explainer/src/ai/tiny_troupe/TinyTroupe/tinytroupe/examples.md

 **Relationship with other parts of the project:**

 The code likely interacts with other modules in the `tinytroupe` package to provide the `TinyPerson` class and potentially use this data later, especially with the methods not shown here.
-The examples demonstrate how to create, customize, and potentially interact with agents defined in the library.
+The examples demonStarte how to create, customize, and potentially interact with agents defined in the library.
 Further context on usage and interdependencies with the broader project's design is needed for a more complete analysis.